rayanfam/rayanfam.github.io/_posts/2018-09-03-hypervisor-from-scratch-part-2.md

 }
 ```

-As you can see, it checks CPUID with EAX=1, and if the 5th (6th) bit is one, then the VMX Operation is supported.
+As you can see, it checks `CPUID` with `EAX=1`, and if the 5th (6th) bit is one, then the VMX Operation is supported.
 We can also perform the same thing in Kernel Driver.

-All in all, our main code should be something like this:
+All in all, our main code to detect the support for VMX should be something like this:

 ```
 int main()